jan-warchol/git-tools/README.md

 Usage
 -----

-Your prompt should now show the status of submodules, too.
+* Your prompt should now show the status of submodules, too.
+* Use `git smart-status` to see more detailed information about what's happening in the submodules.